artemdemo/stopwatch/README.md

 ToDo:

-* Time should always fit the screen.
-  * Currently it's only adjusted by height.
-* Use random image variant for every number at render time.
+* Use random image variants for every number at render time.
 * Timer (Stopwatch).
   * https://nazariglez.github.io/notan-web/examples/input_keyboard.html
 * Render it in the browser (WASM).